mindbat/elm-present/README.md

 ## Usage

-Using elm--resent locally is pretty simple if you have the elm tools installed:
+Using elm-present locally is pretty simple if you have the elm tools [installed](https://guide.elm-lang.org/install.html):

 1. Clone or download the code
 1. Add an assets folder